owootomo/DevopsProject/Project 2/WEB STACK IMPLEMENTATION (LEMP STACK)/Step 1.md

 ## Step 1 – Setting Up the NGINX Web Server
-To deliver web content to our visitors, I will leverage NGINX, a high-performance web server.
+To deliver web content to visitors, I will leverage NGINX, a high-performance web server.
 Let's kick off by using the apt package manager for installation.
 Then, install Nginx using the following commands:

 ```
 sudo apt update